Police lineup: Framing bias

 Subtle framing characteristics influence a witness' response to a question.
 For example, if a police officer asks which of the individuals in a lineup committed the crime, the wording of the question implies that one of the individuals is guilty, in a manner analogous to leading questions in court testimony.
 This suggestion increases the likelihood that the witness will pick someone from the lineup without positive recognition.

 Additionally, the overwhelming majority of witnesses will identify a suspect from a lineup even if the actual perpetrator is not included in the lineup, often depending on how the instructions for choosing a suspect are presented.
-See also Framing effect (psychology).
+(See also framing effect.)

 Feedback

 Either confirming or refuting feedback to the witness has been shown to distort witnesses' reported perception of a suspect.
 Providing feedback to a witness after identifying a suspect can change the way they recall the quality and clarity of their perception of the incident, the speed and certainty of their identification, and other factors, even when witnesses believed the feedback had not influenced their report.
-During questioning or viewing pictures in a lineup, it was found that an eyewitness made a tentative judgement that a certain picture might be the guilty suspect, to which an officer administering the lineup answered, "okay."
+During questioning or viewing pictures in a lineup, it was found that an eyewitness made a tentative judgement that a certain picture might be the guilty suspect, to which an officer administering the lineup answered, "okay".
 However, upon returning to that picture months later at trial, the witness expressed no doubt that the previously hypothesized picture represented the suspect.